 Kyle Gourlie, the owner of Vet Chef, told us:

-Check out our interview with him below to learn how to start a profitable food truck.
+Check out our interview with him below to learn how to start a profitable food truck business.

-Keep reading for more small business ideas that are profitable.
+Keep reading for more top 10 small business ideas, the most profitable best business ideas for 2023.

 Personal trainers make a great living too.
 They can earn between $50 and $250 per hour while training people to reach their fitness goals.
-While a personal trainer does not have to have an education, income tends to be up to 140% more with a master’s degree as opposed to a high school education.
+While a personal trainer does not have to have formal training, income tends to be up to 140% more with a master’s degree as opposed to a high school education.

 Given people are paying for your knowledge, the main costs are business licensing and marketing.
 If you are passionate about fitness, maybe training is right for you.